-Repeating the declarations below will help you keep a healthy life-pace so you can Live the life you were created to live!
+Repeating the declarations below will help you keep a healthy boundaries so you can energetically serve others without feeling so exhausted and overwhelmed in the process.

-I say no when necessary which helps me lead a well balanced life that does not lead me or my loved ones to frustration, overload, or resentment.
-I guard my time.
-I do not give away too much of my time to things outside of my God-given purposes.
-I set healthy boundaries around my activities so I can use my time wisely.
-I seek to live a balanced life.
-If I add a new commitment to my schedule, I will try to let something else go.
-I do less for more impact.
-I choose to focus my time in places where I can have the maximum impact.
-I know my purpose in life, and my commitments allow me the space and time needed to fulfill it.
-I talk with the people closest to me for other perspectives before taking on new commitments.
-I pray, asking God for His direction, strength, and wisdom as I make decisions about my commitments.
+- I say no when necessary.
+This helps me lead a well balanced life that does not lead me or my loved ones to frustration, overload, or resentment. - I guard my time.
+I do not give away too much of my time to things outside of my God-given purposes. - I set healthy boundaries.
+Boundaries around what I can and can not do help me use my time wisely. - I seek to live a balanced life.
+If I add a new commitment to my schedule, I will try to let something else go. - I do less for more impact.
+I choose to focus my time in places where I can have the maximum impact. - I know my purpose.
+Knowing my purpose helps me prioritize my commitments and gives me the ability to stay in line with the callings God has placed on my heart. - I seek an outside perspective.
+I choose a trusted friend, family member, mentor, coach, or counselor for an outside perspective to help me make wise decisions about my life and commitments. - I pray, seeking the greatest perspective of all.
+I ask God for His direction, strength, and wisdom as I make decisions about my life, relationships, and commitments.